VivianPao/Thesis/READ ME.md

 The provided code uses Twint for Twitter scraping and NetworkX for sociogram/ social network visualisation.

-To run the code, open up 'main.py' and alter parameters at the top of the file as you see fit.
-To run, type 'python main.py' into the command line.
+To run the code,type 'python main.py' into the command line.
+Respond to the questions asked in the command prompt.
 The code will take some time to run (a few minutes to several hours depending on your parameters).